Issue

 file there.
 This file should contain your normal workspace configuration, including resources, agents, and applications.

-Within this file, you can include a parameter to allow users to select their preferred sharing level (within the constraints set by the template):
+Within this file, you can include a parameter to allow users to select their preferred sharing level (within the constraints set by the template).

 terraform {